Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __pH_at_distance__
   - Type: posfloat
-  - Description: The pH during the reaction
+  - Description: The pH during the reaction.

 - __distance__
   - Type: posfloat
-  - Description: The distance at which the pH was measured
+  - Description: The distance at which the pH was measured.

 - __distance_unit__
   - Type: posfloat
-  - Description: The unit of the distance
+  - Description: The unit of the distance.

 </details>